IBM/deploy-graph-db-container/README.md

     kube-hou02-pxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-w1   17x.xxx.xx.xxx   10.47.64.200   free           normal   Ready    1.7.4_1503
     ```

-### 1.4 Point the Kubernetes CLI to your Bluemix Kubernetes cluster
+### 1.4 Point the Kubernetes CLI to your IBM Cloud Kubernetes cluster

-Configure your Kubernetes CLI environment to point to your Bluemix Kubernetes cluster as below.
+Configure your Kubernetes CLI environment to point to your IBM Cloud Kubernetes cluster as below.

   * Download the Kubernetes configuration files and get the command to set the environment variable
     ```